iftechfoundation/twine-cookbook/pages/css/storyformats/chapbook.md

 ## Overwriting Chapbook CSS

-> **Note:** Overwriting existing CSS rules is an *advanced* technique and has the potential to significantly change the presentation of content.
+> **Note:** Overwriting existing CSS rules is an *advanced* technique.
+It has the potential to significantly change the presentation of content.

 All Chapbook stories follow the same [HTML structure](../../html/storyformats/chapbook.md#chapbook-html).